Alloy Artifacts |

 The overall length is 12.0 inches, and the maximum opening is 1.4 inches.
 The finish is chrome plating with polished faces.

 We were able to remove the pin securing the worm gear on this wrench and noted that it is threaded on the inside end.
+The pin diameter was measured as 4.86mm across the threads and 4.96mm in the interior section.

 This wrench is a nearly perfect embodiment of the "KTC Style" of adjustable wrenches as expressed on page 11 [External Link] of the 1966 KTC catalog.
 Note in particular the details of the jaw construction, the full width of the tailpiece of the moveable jaw, and the absence of a ridge around the hanging hole.